rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/1_ruby_and_git.md

 On Windows the guys at [Rails Installer](http://railsinstaller.org/en) have put together a single package that contains both Ruby and Git.
 We're going to use that to get both on your laptop.

 {% exercise %}
-If you are on Windows:
+If you are on Windows (and haven't done so already):
 * Download and install [Rails Installer](http://railsinstaller.org/en)
 {% endexercise %}